Cairngorms Travel TipsPosted: 2009-06-23

-- Carrbridge - this pretty village is known for its medieval pack horse bridge.
-The remains of the single span bridge still stands above the rushing river below, and the bridge is easily visible from a viewing area.
+- Carrbridge - this pretty village is known for its medieval packhorse bridge.
+The remains of the single-span bridge still stand above the rushing river below, and the bridge is easily visible from a viewing area.

 - Abernethy Forest - near Nethy Bridge.
 This ancient forest surrounds Loch Garten (see below).
 Trails lead through absolutely fabulous woodland, around the shores of Loch Garten, to the quiet little loch of Loch Mallachie.
-Abernethy is unlike any other forest I have eveer seen in the UK, a remnant of the ancient Caledonian pine woods that once covered this region.
+Abernethy is unlike any other forest I have ever seen in the UK, a remnant of the ancient Caledonian pinewoods that once covered this region.

 - Loch Garten - famous for the Osprey Centre (seasonal opening) which frequently features on BBC Springwatch.

 - Ruthven Barracks - a Cairngorm landmark, easily visible from the A9 at Kingussie.
 The barracks was built atop a high mound in 1719 as part of the English attempts to control the Highlands.

 - Rothiemurchus Estate - (external link) a wonderful area of woodlands, riverside walks, and simply fabulous countryside.
 There is a maze of footpaths through the estate, and the Autumn colours are wonderful.

 - Braemar - a popular village in the less-visited south of the Cairngorms, Braemar is famous for the Highland Games which take place here each August. on the eastern outskirts of the village is medieval Braemar Castle, while to the west is a lovely nature reserve.
 This is fantastic walking country, and footpaths lead off in all directions for both short and long walks.
 The scenery is quite magnificent.